mate-academy/sql_authoritative-articles/README.md

 12. Count males and females among the authors.
 There should be two rows (for males and females) and two columns: `sex` (`F` or `M`) and `cnt` (count).

     ```postgresql
-    SELECT sex AS sex, COUNT(*) AS cnt FROM authors GROUP BY sex
+    SELECT sex, COUNT(*) AS cnt FROM authors GROUP BY sex
     ```

 13. Find the date of the earliest (put in the column `earliest`) and latest (put in the column `latest`) article written by each author: